Call for Nominations

 • The chairperson of the candidate's dissertation committee must write a letter to accompany the submission that certifies that the candidate has met all of the requirements for submission.

-Submissions for the award, to be presented at the ATA Mid-Year Meeting in February 2023, will be accepted through October 1, 2022.
-Submissions should be emailed to Ed Maydew at Edward_Maydew@unc.edu
+Submissions for the award, to be presented at the ATA Mid-Year Meeting in February 2024.
+Deadline has been extended to Sunday, October 8th.
+Submissions should be emailed to Andrew Schmidt at apschmid@ncsu.edu

 Go to Top of Page